fabiospampinato/awesome-autogit/README.md

 - [autogit-command-github-publish](https://github.com/fabiospampinato/autogit-command-github-publish) - A command for publishing repositories to GitHub.
 - [autogit-command-github-sync](https://github.com/fabiospampinato/autogit-command-github-sync) - A command for synchronizing repositories with GitHub.
 - [autogit-command-readme-autocommit](https://github.com/fabiospampinato/autogit-command-readme-autocommit) - A command for autocommitting changes to the readme.
+- [autogit-command-rollback](https://github.com/fabiospampinato/autogit-command-rollback) - A command for rolling back the history to that of the origin and discarding local changes.
 - [autogit-command-shell](https://github.com/fabiospampinato/autogit-command-shell) - A command for executing a plain shell command.
 - [autogit-command-status](https://github.com/fabiospampinato/autogit-command-status) - A command for showing the status of repositories.